 One of the key capabilities in ADINA for interfacing to other finite element modeling software is file import to ADINA via the Nastran file format.
 The user can create the finite element model in another program (e.g., NX (Simcenter 3D), Femap, Ansa, Hypermesh) and export the model to a Nastran file.
 The AUI can then import the Nastran model file with tools to automatically create regions where loads and boundary conditions are to be applied.
 In addition to structural analysis, Nastran models can also be imported for CFD and FSI analyses.

 The ADINA Modeler (ADINA-M) is based on the Parasolid geometric modeling kernel which is used by many CAD systems, e.g., NX, SolidEdge, SolidWorks.
 Geometry created in a Parasolid-based CAD system can be easily read by ADINA-M. The finite element model is then created using the Parasolid geometry in the AUI.

 For CAD systems which do not output Parasolid model files, the geometry can be imported into ADINA via the IGES file.
 In addition, an IGES model consisting of surfaces can be used to create a solid model by 'sewing' the surfaces together in ADINA-M.

 For very large models, it is often effective to view the results in a visualization program.
-Recently, we have added output of ADINA CFD and structural analysis results in the EnSight format (see ADINA News of Feb.
-15, 2008 and Oct.
-30, 2007).
+ADINA results can be saved in the EnSight format.
 Again, the model can be created entirely using the AUI or be imported from another pre-processor.